 - Flaunt wealth in public, this is considered impolite

 - Take photos of military installations or anything to do with the military.
 This can be seen as a breach of national security.
-You should also avoid taking photos of political figures such as Ho Chi Minh (known affectionately as “Uncle Ho”) or General Vo Nguyen Ap.
+You should also avoid taking photos of representations of political figures such as Ho Chi Minh (known affectionately as “Uncle Ho”) or General Vo Nguyen Ap.
 Where photos are prohibited, there will usually be sign.

 - Get naked.
 Nudity is always seen as totally inappropriate, even when sunbathing!